Hans-Joachim Marseille: Aerial victory claims

-However, the claims for 15 September 1942 are in serious doubt, following the first detailed scrutiny of the records of individual Allied squadrons by Australian historian Russell Brown.
-Moreover, Brown lists three occasions on which Marseille could not have downed as many aircraft as claimed.
-Christopher Shores and his co-authors wrote that Marseille over-claimed on occasion, particularly in September 1942.
+The claims for 15 September 1942 are in serious doubt, following the first detailed scrutiny of the records of individual Allied squadrons by Australian historian Russell Brown.
+Brown gives three occasions on which Marseille could not have downed as many aircraft as claimed.
+Christopher Shores et al say that Marseille over-claimed on occasion, particularly in September 1942.
 They concluded Marseille had developed such a supreme confidence in his ability his mentality dictated, "If I fire at it, it must go down."
 They estimate two-thirds to three-quarters of his claims were aircraft that were destroyed, crash-landed or at least were heavily damaged.

-Stephan Bungay has pointed out the low military value of shooting down DAF fighters, rather than the bombers that, by mid-1942, were having a highly damaging effect on Axis ground units and convoy routes.
-Referring to 1 September 1942, Bungay points out that even if Marseille shot down 15 of the 17 he claimed that day, "the rest of the 100 or so German fighter pilots between them only got five.
-The British [sic] lost no bombers at all...
-During this period the DAF lost only a few bombers, but all fell to anti-aircraft defences and evidence shows that Rommel was forced onto the defensive because of the losses inflicted by bombers.
+Axis fighter pilots, including Marseille, destroyed very few bombers over North Africa.
+By mid-1942, Allied bombers were having a highly damaging effect on Axis ground units and convoy routes reducing the flow of vital fuel.
+Bungay pointed out the relatively low military value of shooting down Allied fighters, rather than bombers saying that "most of the pilots of JG 27 milled about watching in awe as Marseille exhibited his graceful if gory skills".
+Referring to 1 September 1942, Bungay points out that assuming Marseille shot down 15 of the 17 he claimed that day, "all the rest of the 100 or so German fighter pilots between them only got five.
+The British [sic] lost no bombers at all..." and that "internal rivalry over star status took precedence over military effectiveness."
+During this period the DAF lost only a few bombers; all to anti-aircraft defences and evidence shows that Rommel was forced onto the defensive because of the losses inflicted by bombers.